Rico Bianchi

-Enrico Bianchi (born 13 May 1930) is a Swiss rower who competed in the 1952 Summer Olympics and in the 1960 Summer Olympics.
+Enrico Bianchi (13 May 1930 - 26 March 2025) was a Swiss rower who competed in the 1952 Summer Olympics and in the 1960 Summer Olympics.
 He was born in Chur.
 In 1952 he was a crew member of the Swiss boat which won the silver medal in the coxed four event.
 Eight years later he was part of the Swiss boat which was eliminated in the repêchage of the eight competition.